katahiromz/EGA/EGA-Manual.md

 ## Binarys

-In EGA, a binary is a string.
+In EGA, a binary data is a string.
 See `binary` function.

 ## Arrays